nixer-io/nixer-io.github.io/getting-started.md

 $ npm install
 ```

 Now you we can run a test scenario.
-There are number of test scenarios, let’s run basic credential stuffing:
+There are number of test scenarios, let’s try basic credential stuffing,
+which repeats one hundred login attempts.
+Each attempt consists of two HTTP requests, GET for obtaining the login page
+and POST that sends the credentials.
+In order to execute the scenario run the following command:
 ```
 $ node test-cs.js
 ```

 Executed requests and summary of the responses will be printed to the output.
-In the summary you can see, that all the login attempts were processed and expected responses from the server were returned.
+In the summary you can see, that all the login attempts
+(`iterations` in the table) were processed and expected responses from the server were returned.
 It indicates, that the server processed all login attempts and therefore performing a credential stuffing attack is possible.

 {:.table}
 |                      | executed  | failed |